Dwight Correctional Center: 1998–1999 Donna Klein-Acosta's superintendence

-1999 – 2000 Glenda Blakemore's superintendence
+1999–2000 Glenda Blakemore's superintendence

-Prior to arriving at DCC Blakemore had served as superintendent of the youth center in Warrensville, IL.
-She began her career in corrections in 1974 as the assistant coordinator at youth center in St. Charles, IL.
+Prior to arriving at DCC Blakemore had served as superintendent of the youth center in Warrensville, Illinois.
+She began her career in corrections in 1974 as the assistant coordinator at youth center in St. Charles, Illinois.
 During her one-year term of service the IDOC announced the end of the "experiment in sociology" that allowed women in Illinois prisons to wear street clothes and issued in their place uniforms—white shirts and blue pants.
 The purpose of the uniform was to cut down on the time needed for security checks for contraband and to reduce confusion between inmates and visitors.
 The women were also issued 2' x 1' "property boxes" into which all personal items had to fit.